The Gleem rechargeable toothbrush is surprisingly good and considerably better than Gleem’s removable (AAA) battery toothbrush.

 I shouldn’t be surprised, given that Procter and Gamble are the owners of GLEEM.
 They own Oral-B too.
 But, based on my testing of their AAA powered toothbrush, I had lower expectations.

-This rechargeable battery version is not perfect, I still think the Sonicare ProtectiveClean 4100 (view on Amazon) is a little better, but the differences are not drastic and GLEEM can serve as an excellent toothbrush for many people.
+This rechargeable battery version is not perfect, I still think the Oral-B Smart 1500 and Sonicare 4100 are better, but the differences are not drastic and GLEEM can serve as an excellent toothbrush for many people.

 Electric Teeth Rating